artworked-de/django-galera/README.rst

       - bool
       - True
       - Enable optimistic transaction execution on secondary nodes, switching to primary node only once data is going to be changed.
 Depending on your application, you can disable this option if you have issues with data being changed by concurrent queries.
+    * - reconnect_wait_time
+      - float
+      - 5.0
+      - Wait time in seconds before reconnecting to another node after the current one failed
     * - wsrep_sync_after_write
       - bool
       - True